-There are many differences among how product groups are defined according to the separate classifications, even at the more detailed levels.
-Index figures under the previous definition were calculated in parallel until December 2009, and are available in the Statistical Database.
 Index figures according to SPIN 2002 with base year 1990 are available in the Statistical Database up until 2009.
 Index figures according to Prod-SNI 97 are backcasted for the period 1990-1994, based on weighting figures that reflect the composition of production and foreign trade in 1993.
 For earlier indices, up to December 1994, sampling allocation, weight calculations, and reporting were based on a production classification according to an older industry classification, SNI 69.
 This series was reported with the reference year 1968=100.
 The differences between this and Prod-SNI 97 are significant.
 The recommendation is, if possible, to use the old series for the time before 1995.
 For linking, the recommendation is that linking be used at December 1994.

 Change of commodity classification was done in part for the measurement year 1988, from CCCN to HS classification, in part for the measurement year 1998 from HS to KN classification.
-These changes have not affected the published classification, but they have rendered weight calculation more difficult.
+These changes have not affected the published classification, but they have made weight calculation more difficult.

-Indices up to 1979 were calculated as a quick base index, which means that a yearly update of weights was not made.
+Indices up to 1979 were calculated as a fixed base index, which means that a yearly update of weights was not made.